rebcabin/masr/specs.md

 ```

-# 8. POLYMORPHIC SPECS FOR TERMS
+# POLYMORPHIC SPECS FOR TERMS

-`defmulti` defines a name, say `term` (no
-colons), for a collection of `defmethods` also
-named `term`. `defmulti` links the name `term` to
-a dispatcher function, here exactly the
-tag-fetcher `::term` (with colons).
-Each
-`defmethod` of `term` is tagged by the value
-fetched from an entity via `::term`.
-`defmulti/defmethod` is a Clojure idiom for
+`defmulti/defmethod` is one Clojure idiom for
 _polymorphism_:, a single `defmulti` interface
-with many implementations.
-The interface is the
+with many `defmethod` implementations.

-same for all implementations -- any
-implementation just accepts a `::term` entity.
-The implementations differ from one entity to the
-other, say `::symbol` from `::expr`.
+`(defmulti term ::term)` links the name
+`term` (no colons) to the tag-fetcher
+`::term` (with colons).
+Each `defmethod` of
+`term` is tagged by the value fetched from an
+entity via `::term`.
+For example, there is one
+`defmethod` for `::symbol` and another for
+`::expr`.;;

 ```clojure
 (defmulti term ::term)
 ```

-MASR handles _alternatives_, or _heads_ as we
-call them -- to the right-hand sides of equals
+MASR handles _alternatives_ or _heads_ -- to the
-signs in the grammar -- via _multi-specs_.
+right-hand sides of equals signs in ASDL -- via
-Multi-specs are to specs as `defmethods` are to
+_multi-specs_.
+Multi-specs are to specs as
-functions -- one spec interface to many
+`defmethods` are to functions -- one spec
-implementations.
+interface to many implementations.
+Multi-specs
+are thus another Clojure idiom for polymorphism.

 The name of the one multi-spec for all terms is
-`::asr-term`, a qualified keyword.
-Multi-specs
+`::asr-term`, a qualified keyword, as are all
-act like tagged unions in C -- MASR's polymorphic
+names of specs.
+Multi-specs act like tagged
+unions in C -- MASR's polymorphic entities are
-entities are like polymorphic structs in C.
+like polymorphic structs in C.

-# 9. NESTED MULTI-SPECS
+# NESTED MULTI-SPECS

 At the top level, `::term` multi-specs dispatch
 on values of the `::term` key in entities, values
 like `::intent`, `::symbol`, `::unit`, etc.
-`Defmethods` for those values specify the
+`defmethods` for those values specify the
 remaining required keys for the particular
-entities conforming to the particular
+entities conforming to the particular spec named
-`defmethod`.
+by `::intent`, `::symbol`, `::unit`, etc.

 Some `defmethods` like `::intent` are simple,